-Phillip Carter is the Chief Operating Officer and General Counsel for Caerus.
+Phillip Carter is the General Counsel for Caerus.
 A former Army officer and lawyer, Phil is an expert at assessing complex legal issues, applying the rule of law in stability operations, and managing operations in the public and private sectors.

 Prior to joining Caerus, Phil practiced government contracts and national security law with McKenna Long & Aldridge LLP.
 He served on the Obama campaign as its national veterans director, and served in the Obama administration as the senior Pentagon official responsible for detainee policy.
 Previously, Phil served nine years as an Army military police and civil affairs officer, including a year in Iraq where he advised the provincial police, judiciary and prisons in Iraq’s Diyala province.